 - Equitable student-based funding systems, which ensure that schools are funded based upon the number and needs of the kids they serve.

-- Application of school portfolio management and authorizing processes, which help city leaders provide families with the schools they want and deserve.
+- Application of school portfolio management and authorizing processes, which help city leaders understand the performance of their schools, the types of schools families demand, and then to provide families with the schools they want and deserve.

-We support organizations that provide philanthropic growth capital to high-performing or high-potential school operators so they can create more schools.
-And we partner with innovative city-level organizations (often called “harbormasters”) to help create the conditions necessary for great schools to thrive.
+We also support organizations that provide philanthropic growth capital to high-performing or high-potential school operators so they can create more schools.

 We hope that more cities will build on these strategies so that all students have access to the great schools they deserve.